 Village Coordinator Annual Report Editor

-If you write to a village coordinator and request information, be sure to include a self-addressed, stamped envelope and offer to pay for copies of information sent to you.
+If you write to a Village Coordinator and request information, be sure to include a self-addressed, stamped envelope and offer to pay for copies of information sent to you.
 Remember that Village Coordinators are VOLUNTEERS and may not have time to respond to requests immediately, so please be patient and respectful of the hard work and effort these coordinators are doing.
-Many villages now have home pages that include the information they have been able to gather as well as links to helpful internet sites.
-See the Village Coordinator tab on the right for the current village website addresses.
+Many villages now have homepages that include the information they have been able to gather as well as links to helpful internet sites.
+See a list of Village Coordinators or search Villages here for more information!